 Sept 6 1869

 Morgan Watkin lived in Plymouth and was unmarried at the time of his death.
 The marker is badly deteriorated, however some of the inscription is still legible.
+Update: the Morgan Watkin marker has recently been uprighted.
+Click here for a new photo.
 Thomas and Willie Hatton Thomas Hatton

 Gwendolyn His Wife